Pythm/ad-Lightwand/README.md

 to have the light turn on if lux constraints and conditions are met.
 If light is dimmable you can provide offset to 'state: turn_on' to increase or decrease brightness compared to 'light_data' in automation for normal light.
 Insted of 'state' you can define 'light_data' here, or even a new set of automations with times if you want different brightness etc during the day.

-<br>- motionlights will not turn down brightness in case other modes sets brightness higher e.g. <b>wash</b>.
-<br>- If media players is on or off / night* mode is active motion detection is deactivated.

 ```yaml
       motionlights:
       - time: '00:00:00'